Beth A. Brown: Early life

 Brown was born in Roanoke, Virginia, in 1969.
 She loved Star Trek and Star Wars.
 She graduated from William Fleming High School in 1987 as valedictorian.
 When a high school assignment led her on a trip to an observatory, she saw the Ring Nebula through a telescope, which she cites as the moment she "got hooked on astronomy."

 Education

-She studied astrophysics at Howard University, graduating summa cum laude in 1991.
+Brown studied astrophysics at Howard University, graduating summa cum laude in 1991.
 During her undergraduate years, she completed two internships at NASA.
 While at Howard University, she played piccolo in several University bands, and she joined Tau Beta Sigma in fall 1990.
 She earned her M.S. and Ph.D. in astronomy from the University of Michigan by 1998.
 She was the first African-American woman to earn a Ph.D. from the University of Michigan's Department of Astronomy.
 While at the University of Michigan, she began her efforts at public outreach in astronomy, leading tours of the local planetarium and developing a one-credit course in naked eye astronomy for students with no experience in astronomy; the course continues to be taught and remains popular today.
 Her research there concerned X-ray observations of elliptical galaxies from the Röntgen Satellite.